The call for TEDxProvincetown 2020 speakers is closed

 For your pitch:

-- You’ll be asked to submit a short video of your pitch — just something on your phone.
+- Tape a short 1-3 minute video of your pitch — just something done on your phone will work

-- You’ll need to explain how your pitch is TED talk vs. an academic talk, or MOTH talk, or slam.
+- Explain how/why your pitch is a TED talk vs. an academic talk, or MOTH talk, or slam

-- You’ll need to provide a full outline of how you think the talk will go — not a script, just a beginning-middle-and-end through line to show us you know what your talk looks like/sounds like.
+- Provide an outline of how you think the talk will go — not a script, just a beginning-middle-and-end through line to show us you know what your talk looks like/sounds like.

-- Quality of Idea: What makes us say, “wow!”
-Focus on tech, science, innovation, social trends, art and other ideas that are perhaps local, but also global.
-Stories of personal triumph or self-help are unlikely to get picked.
-It’s just not our interest area and the TED universe is overflowing with advice talks.
+- Quality of Idea: Give us a reason to say, “wow!”
+Focus on tech, science, innovation, social trends, art and other ideas that are perhaps local, but also global

 - Freshness in the TED Universe.
 What makes this idea unique among the thousands of other talks in the TED channels?
 What videos will compete with yours?
 Send us three links.
 How is your talk better, different, next level?

 - Time Commitments: Developing and presenting a TED Talk is an absorbing and time-intensive project, with hard deadlines.
 Know what you’re signing up to do

 - Be creative: What is the special, unique take and presentation that will make this talk stand out in the TEDxProvincetown program?

 - Agnes Mittermayr: Conservation!